EatMyHitzz/Windows-Deployment-Script/README.md

 ## 💬 Support
 This script comes with no support what so ever, but i'm happy to help if you have questions or need custom functions.

+# ✔ Upcoming feautures:
+- Check if the Office 2019 Pro Plus installation path already exists
+- Download the Office 365 apps
+- Asus/Acer/MSI/Razer support tool
+- Change computer name
+- Installation of more Anti Virus software by typing 'mb for malwarebytes, kas for kaspersky etc.'
+-